 Simple strategies such as varying sentences such as removing commas and replacing them with full stops speaks volume to me.
 I remember this advice from my very own English teacher Mrs. Scott, who told a lanky, spotty, teenager to not overcomplicate sentences!

 Didau offers discourse markers.
 Yes, what are those?!
 I learnt much here too, as well as useful reminders on what words look like, what words sound like and mnemonics.
 There are sections on graphic organisers, timelines, thinking squares, flowcharts, slow writing and grammar.
 Plus a lovely chapter on how to get pupils to value writing which should be pertinent for every single teacher in any classroom.
 Didau reminds us that we should encourage students to draft their work, knowing that their first attempt will not be the final, and that how he writes alongside the students to model the process.
-This reminds me of my very own lessons, because much of what we do in design technology requires many demonstrations and my most vivid memories are when I am actually making models with my classes from start to finish.
+This reminds me of my own lessons because much of what we do in design technology requires many demonstrations and my most vivid memories are when I am actually making models with my classes from start to finish.
 What I will take away here, is that Didau refuses to be interrupted when he is working alongside the students.
-This may be harder to achieve in design technology lessons where you may be producing a longer term (physical) product over a number of weeks, but I will see where I can integrate this idea into my actual demonstrations when I am working with my class.
+This may be harder to achieve in design technology lessons where you may be producing a longer-term (physical) product over a number of weeks, but I will see where I can integrate this idea into my actual demonstrations when I am working with my class.

 It is pleasing to read that the use of Greek and Latin roots of words is encouraged to help grasp the meaning of words.
 A programme that my former school promoted and one that I began to use readily in my teaching.
 In some sections of this chapter I get lost, but it’s not because Didau offers little; this collection of knowledge exposes weaknesses and gaps in my own expertise as a teacher (of literacy).
 Another chapter I must re-visit.